-Niki Shi is an interdisciplinary artist who brings together classic formats with an innovative and open-ended vision.
+Niki Shi is an interdisciplinary performing artist who brings together traditional formats with an innovative and highly contemporary vision.
 Her aim is to present the body as a site of celebration, cultural connection and inspired exploration.

 Much of her work extends from her interest in iconography, symbols and visual language.
 The female body as a positive, creative subject is a central feature of her thematic palette, establishing a bridge between her performance and graphic art practices.
 This is further reflected in her sometime burlesque persona, Vanity Vogue, who additionally weaves together concepts of erotica and physical comedy.